-DRIP has consistently traded at a premium since launch.
-This may reflect attributes such as DRIP's yield and its smooth regular dividend payments As illustrated in Figure 27, DRIP has consistently traded at a premium since its launch in May 2015 although the broad trend during the last year has been one of premium narrowing, so that DRIP is now trading modestly above asset value (a premium of 1.6% to the 31 December NAV as at 19 April 2017).
-DRIP's premium rating may, in part, reflect the fact that it has a number of features that could make it attractive to investors seeking income, particularly in the current low interest-rate environment.
-Most notably DRIP offers a 5.7% yield, with smooth regular payments, which is backed by assets that are capable of offering a degree of inflation protection as well as a smooth and predictable underlying income stream.
+As illustrated in Figure 27, DRIP has consistently traded at a premium since its launch in May 2015 although the broad trend during the last year has been one of premium narrowing, so that DRIP is now trading modestly above asset value (a premium of 1.6% to the 31 December NAV as at 19 April 2017).
+As discussed in our July 2016 initiation note, we believe that DRIP's premium rating, in part, reflects the fact that it has a number of features that make it attractive to investors seeking income, particularly in the current low interest-rate environment.
+Most notably DRIP offers an attractive yield, with smooth regular payments, which is backed by assets that should offer a strong degree of inflation protection as well as a smooth and predictable underlying income stream.